All Resources

 Position Statement: Performance and Interpretation of Laryngeal Videostroboscopy

-The American Academy of Otolaryngology—–Head and Neck Surgery endorses the use of laryngeal videostroboscopy as an endoscopic (diagnostic) procedure.
+The American Academy of Otolaryngology–Head and Neck Surgery endorses the use of laryngeal videostroboscopy as a diagnostic procedure.
 Laryngeal videostroboscopy is a term used to describe a video endoscopic procedure with stroboscopic light source for visualization of the vocal folds.
-This allows the examiner to evaluate the vibratory patterns of the vocal fold mucosa, vocal fold physiology, detailed vocal fold anatomy/pathology to establish a medical diagnosis.
-As such, it should be performed by, or under the direct supervision of an otolaryngologist with training in diagnosis and treatment of voice disorders.
-Once laryngeal videostroboscopy has been performed for a patient and a diagnosis has been established by an otolaryngologist, it may be appropriate for a certified, licensed speech-language pathologist to perform periodic, follow up laryngeal videostroboscopy to assess functional outcomes of voice therapy as part of voice therapy for the patient with supervision by a licensed otolaryngologist.
+This allows the examiner to evaluate the vibratory patterns of the vocal fold mucosa, vocal fold physiology, and detailed vocal fold anatomy/pathology to establish a medical diagnosis.
+As such, it should be performed by, or under the direct supervision of, an otolaryngologist with training in diagnosis and treatment of vocal fold disorders.
+Flexible fiberoptic laryngoscopy without stroboscopy can be performed initially as a diagnostic screen in the workup of vocal fold disorders.
+Laryngeal videostroboscopy, which is crucial in the diagnostic process of vocal fold abnormalities, should be performed in cases requiring more focused evaluation of vocal fold motion or vibration.
+In certain circumstances, laryngeal videostroboscopy may be performed primarily when presenting concerns suggest the need for evaluation of vocal fold motion or vibration.
+Once laryngeal videostroboscopy has been performed for a patient and a diagnosis has been established by an otolaryngologist, it may be appropriate for a certified, licensed speech-language pathologist to perform periodic, follow-up laryngeal videostroboscopy to assess functional outcomes of voice therapy as part of voice therapy for the patient with supervision by a licensed otolaryngologist.
 Follow up laryngeal videostroboscopy for diagnostic purposes must be performed by, or under the supervision of, a licensed otolaryngologist.
 In all cases, a patient’s initial or only laryngeal videostroboscopy examination must be performed by a licensed otolaryngologist or under the supervision of a licensed otolaryngologist.

 Approved 3/2007